 No more than 30% of the merchantable trees within 30 metres (100 ft) of a watercourse/non-forested wetland must be harvested from the same area once every ten years (with a valid permit).
 This harvest may be carried out either by a uniform selection of trees or by harvesting evenly spaced strips.
-The amount and type of trees that may be harvested shall be determined as follows: a) both merchantable blowdowns and live trees shall be included when determining the total number of trees to be taken; b) all merchantable blowdowns on the site shall be selected for removal before any live trees are harvested; c) if the number of merchantable blowdowns may be removed, but no live trees shall be cut.
+The amount and type of trees that may be harvested shall be determined as follows: a) both merchantable blowdowns and live trees shall be included when determining the total number of trees to be taken; b) all merchantable blowdowns on the site shall be selected for removal before any live trees are harvested; c) if the number of merchantable blowdowns is greater than 30% of the number of merchantable trees on site, all of the blowdowns may be removed, but no live trees shall be cut.